kurtcms/vco-api-ent-edge-config/README.md

 $ (crontab -l; echo "*/15 * * * * /usr/bin/python3 /app/vco-ent-edge-config.py") | crontab -
 ```

-## Config Module in JSON
+## Config Stack in JSON

-The config module for all of the Edges in the enterprise network will be downloaded and saved as separate JSON files on a `Docker volume` that is accessible on the Docker host under `/var/lib/docker/volumes/<volume-name>/_data`.
+The config stacks for all the Edges in the enterprise network will be downloaded and saved as separate JSON files on a `Docker volume` that is accessible on the Docker host under `/var/lib/docker/volumes/<volume-name>/_data`.
 If the Python script is run as a standalone service, the JSON files will be in the same directory of the script instead.

-In any case, the config JSON files are stored under a directory by the enterpriseName, and nested in a number of subdirectories named respectively by the year, the month and the day, and finally by the the full date and time of the API call to ease access.
+In any case, the JSON files are stored under a directory by the enterpriseName, and nested in a number of subdirectories named respectively by the year, the month and the day, and finally by the the full date and time of the API call to ease access.

 ```
 .
-└── enterpriseName
+└── enterpriseName/
-    └── Year
+    └── Year/
-        └── Month
+        └── Month/
-            └── Date
+            └── Date/
-                └── YYYY-MM-DD-HH-MM-SS
+                └── YYYY-MM-DD-HH-MM-SS/
                     ├── edgeName1.json
                     ├── edgeName2.json
                     ├── edgeName3.json
                     └── edgeName4.json
 ```

-## Appendix
+## Reference

 - [VMware SD-WAN Orchestrator API v1 Release 4.0.1](https://code.vmware.com/apis/1045/velocloud-sdwan-vco-api)